 (Click on the links below to jump to a specific section)

 Unlike other complicated CRM software, Bloom has an intuitive interface with a high-altitude perspective on all projects and the next task to be completed.
 Most business owners have a handful of clients that are at different stages in the sales pipeline.
-Without a clear workflow, you can get disorganized and neglect critical client communication.
+Without a clear workflow, it’s easy to get disorganized and neglect critical client communication.
 This is where Bloom’s project management comes in.
-It gives you unique workflows for every kind of service you offer, drag and drop to rearrange tasks, view invoice status, and check off tasks as you complete them.
+It begins by giving you unique workflows for every type of service you offer.
+It uses simple drag-and-drop functionality to rearrange tasks, view invoice status, and check off tasks as you complete them.

 Zoho uses Gantt charts for project management.
 As you can see, the time management and task management tool is on the left hand side of the dashboard.